-The second email contains the license token.
+- The second email contains the license token.
 Each token is redeemable only once.
-After you upgrade the software, you redeem the token in SCM and all hardware nodes and license keys are added to your organization.
+After you upgrade the software, you redeem the token in SCM and all hardware nodes and license keys are added to your organization. - The third email contains the URL for connecting to the SteelConnect Manager instance and the default login (admin) and default password (pppp).

-Figure 3-2.
-Example of the token email

-The third email contains the URL for connecting to SteelConnect Manager instance and the default login (admin) and default password (pppp).
 This email is requested by the sales team and sent by the Riverbed Cloud Operations team.